 Mobile devices like smartphones and tablets have killed a lot of dedicated electronic devices — consider how many stand-alone video cameras are now sold as an example.
 But to watch TV wherever you are is an area where a portable hand-held TV can still sound like an acceptable purchase.
 At least that was until Elgato’s eyetv Mobile came along.

 First thing to know before anything else is that the eyetv Mobile is not picking up television signals directly from network transmission towers — instead it is using a free service called Dyle TV.
 Because this service re-broadcasts a limited number of channels, what a specific area will get can’t be predetermined based on having a stand-alone antenna.
 So first check Elgato’s website to gain information about the area in which the eyetv Mobile will be used.
+Also, in case you need an iPad credit card reader, take a look at our review of the Swipe iPad credit card reader.

 With that said, an iPhone (4S or greater) or iPad (the mini will need an adapter) can now be converted into a portable TV.